ecaroth/chrome-extension-message-relay/README.md

 * extension

 **NOTE** - Iframe shim is an intermediary iframe intended for use for extensions that cannot load iframes on a page due to CSP (content security policy) preventing it on page, regardless of manifest settings.
 This allows you to load an iframe from chrome-extension:// that just loads another iframe within to your intended SRC.
 The iframe_shim level lets messages flow properly from the child iframe up to the content scripts (and further up the context)

+####.mockSend( msg_type, data )
+This function allows you to send a mock event to the relay as if it had received an incoming event from a different level.
+This is useful for building tests for applications that leverage the message relay and depend on it's functionality.

+`msg_type` (string) name of the message you wish to call bound listeners for

+`data` (object, optional) data to send along with the message

 ###Specific Tab Channels